CyberAgentAILab/CM-VQVAE/CM-VQVAE/CREMA-D/README.md

 Finally, the learned private and shared spaces of each modality, as well as the modal complementarity are displayed.
 Then, the last batch of evaluation samples (originals and reconstructed) are saved.

 To summarize, executing the file results on a log, a set of result files (see the results folder explanation below) and a printed output (that is logged as well).
-These files can be visualized via the 'c-vqvae.ipynb' notebook.

 ### read_variances.py

 This function reads the variances of the visual/audio modalities in the training data split.
-The variance values were calculated by the read_cremad.py, read_emo.py and read_rml.py for the CREMAD, EmoVoxCeleb and RML emotion datasets respectively.
+The variance values were calculated by 'read_cremad.py'.

 ## datasets.py

-This python file implements a Dataset class that can be used by a data loader for the EmoVoxCeleb, RML or CREMA-D datasets.
+This python file implements a Dataset class that can be used by a data loader for the CREMA-D dataset.

 ### EmoVoxCelebDataset